unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 The same is true of the file "4_uothesisapa_appendix_examples.tex".

 The file "5_uothesisapa_bibliography.tex" lists all BibTeX (.bib) files that contain the citation information for your References Cited page. `\bibliography{Bibliography_File}`, for example, means "Look in the same folder as this file for 'Bibliography_File.bib'."
+Programs such as [Zotero](https://www.zotero.org/ "Zotero") and [Mendeley](https://www.mendeley.com/ "Mendeley") can export citations in .bib format for you.
+The files in this repository are currently set up to look for a file called "Bibliography.bib" (an example file is included).

 The file "appendices.tex" currently looks for an external file (for my dissertation, it was called "R_Package_Version_Numbers_AUTOMATICALLY_GENERATED_DO_NOT_EDIT_MANUALLY.md.tex" and adds it as an appendix if it is found.